2004 Haitian coup d'état: French and U.S. involvement

-On 1 March 2004, US Congresswoman Maxine Waters (D-CA), along with Aristide family friend Randall Robinson, reported that Aristide had told them (using a smuggled cellular phone), that he had been forced to resign and abducted from the country by the United States.
-He claimed to be held hostage by an armed military guard.
+On 1 March 2004, US congresswoman Maxine Waters, along with Aristide family friend Randall Robinson, reported that Aristide had told them (using a smuggled cellular phone), that he had been forced to resign and abducted from the country by the United States.
+He said he had been held hostage by an armed military guard.

-Aristide later repeated similar claims, in an interview with Amy Goodman of Democracy Now! on 16 March.
+Aristide later repeated the same thing, in an interview with Amy Goodman of Democracy Now! on 16 March.
 Goodman asked Aristide if he resigned, and President Aristide replied: "No, I didn't resign.
-What some people call 'resignation' is a 'new coup d'état,' or 'modern kidnapping.'"
+What some people call 'resignation' is a 'new coup d'état,' or 'modern kidnapping.

 Many supporters of the Fanmi Lavalas party and Aristide, as well as some foreign supporters, denounced the rebellion as a foreign controlled coup d'état orchestrated by Canada, France and the United States (Goodman, et al., 2004) to remove a democratically elected president.
-A new book on the subject, Damming the Flood: Haiti, Aristide and the Politics of Containment by Peter Hallward, documents the events leading up to 29 February 2004, and concludes that what occurred during the "rebellion" was in fact a modern coup d'état, financed and orchestrated by forces allied with the US government.

-In a report published on 28 October 2005, Granma, the official Cuban news service, alleged that United States politician Caleb McCarry engineered Aristide's overthrow.

 Some have come forward to support his claim saying they witnessed him being escorted out by American soldiers at gunpoint.

 Sources close to Aristide also claim the Bush administration blocked attempts to reinforce his bodyguards.
 The Steele Foundation, the San Francisco-based organization which supplied Aristide's bodyguards, declined to comment.